AlexisTheLarge/faceset-builder/README.md

                                      scaled down.
 Must be at least 1.5 times the size of --min-face-size.
 Default is 512.

-      --one-face                     Discard any cropped images containing more than one face.

-      --mask-faces                   Attempt to black out unwanted faces.

       --luminosity-range INTEGER...
 Range from 0-255 for acceptable face brightness.
 Default is 10-245.

+      --laplacian-threshold FLOAT    Threshold for blur detection, values below this will be considered blurry.
+0 means all images pass, 10 might be a good place to start.
+This option is very inconsistent and is not recommended, use of the --save-invalid option is strongly recommended in
+                                     conjunction.
+Default is 0.

+      --one-face                     Discard any cropped images containing more than one face.

+      --mask-faces                   Attempt to black out unwanted faces.

+      --save-invalid                 Duplicates, corrupted files, and faces that fail validation will be saved to
+                                     '<output_dir>/invalid'.
+Otherwise duplicates
+                                     and corrupted files will be deleted, and invalid faces ignored.

       --scan-rate FLOAT              Number of frames per second to scan for reference faces.
 Default is 0.2 fps (1 frame